 Poor concentration involves focusing on things irrelevant to performance.
 For example, thinking about the fans, the speed of opponents, the size of the trophy, etc., distracts athletes from what their focus should be on–performing in the moment.

 Generally, there are two styles of concentration:

 Recommendation: Coaches can assist players in developing a keyword that can be repeated to remind them of what they need to focus on.
 Using keywords has a two-fold benefit.
-First, since athletes can't think of two things at once, if players repeat keywords to themselves they eliminate distractions.
+First, athletes can't think of two things at once, so repeating keywords to themselves helps eliminate distractions.
 Second, using keywords constantly prompts players to think of something that will help them play their best.
-Keywords can be motivational "go", technical "block" or psychological "calm".
+Keywords can be motivational (“go”), technical (“block”) or psychological (“calm”).

 An alternative to this approach is to identify a key object to focus on.
 Key objects stand out in the athletes "attentional field"; therefore they are easy to focus on.

-For example, hitting their thigh with a fist provides a noticeable physical sensation and acts as an effective focusing tool.
+For example, hitting the thigh with a fist provides a noticeable physical sensation and acts as an effective focusing tool.
 Another effective focusing tool is simple breathing.
-When a player is distracted, coaches can tell them to take several slow, deep breaths.
+When players are distracted, coaches can tell them to take several slow, deep breaths.
 This focused breathing relaxes the body, which results in a broadening of concentration and redirecting of focus away from anxiety.
 Concentration is also shifted from distracting thoughts.